Posthumous Academic Degrees

 PERTINENT INFORMATION

 Occasionally, a student may die prior to completing degree requirements.
-Although the dean has the discretion to waive degree requirements, consistency is important to ensure the quality and integrity of the UTHSCSA degree and meet accreditation standards.
-This policy sets forth guidelines for awarding posthumous academic degree to deceased UTHSCSA students.
+Although the dean has the discretion to waive degree requirements, consistency is important to ensure the quality and integrity of a UT San Antonio Health Science Center degree and meet accreditation standards.
+This policy sets forth guidelines for awarding posthumous academic degrees to deceased UT San Antonio Health Science Center students.

 UNIVERSITY POLICY

-Upon recommendation from the appropriate department or academic program, approval by the appropriate dean and the VPAFSA, academic degrees may be awarded posthumously.
+Upon recommendation from the appropriate department or academic program and approval by the appropriate dean and the senior institutional academic official, academic degrees may be awarded posthumously.
 The normal guidelines and conditions for awarding the posthumous degree are outlined below.

 UNIVERSITY PROCEDURE